friskdreemurr66669/new-writing-systems/README.md

 # new writing systems
-new writing systems for conlangs, feel free to use them for your own but give credit please
+new writing systems for existing languages, feel free to use them for your own but give credit please